bauwow5/OpenAquaponics/README.md

 - More environmental sensors, as there are currently none for monitoring the conditions of the grow bed.
 - Ability to notify user of issues via web push notifications
 - Secondary camera feed for aquarium
-- Mobile app for iOS and Android
+- Mobile app for iOS and/or Android
 - System control for autofeeder (the one in use and on the parts list is a battery-operated unit with its own time-delay circuitry that did not look easy to modify for this project)
 - Bespoke PCB for ADC and power distribution
 - Better grow lamp.
 The one we used required extensive modifications to bypass the built-in time delay circuitry.